map & guide

 The Carmel Mission is a vibrant and active parish community.
 We welcome visitors and pilgrims from all around the world, who come to explore the history of the Mission and experience it fully in today’s setting.
 We ask that all visitors respect our beautiful prayerful environment.
-Kindly know that access to the basilica and parts of our grounds may be limited due to services, events or restoration activity.
+Kindly know that access to the Basilica and parts of our grounds may be limited due to services, events or restoration activity.
 The Basilica is not accessible to visitors 30 minutes prior to services.

-Wheel chairs are available upon request at the Museum Store
+Wheelchairs are available upon request at the Mission Store